-The United States supports the Afghan government's goals of focusing on reintegration and reconciliation, economic development, improving relations with Afghanistan’s regional partners, and steadily increasing the security capability of Afghan forces.
-The United States is using a bilateral incentive program and the Tokyo Mutual Accountability Framework to hold the Afghan Government accountable and to encourage it to take actions to combat corruption and improve governance and to provide better services for the people of Afghanistan, while maintaining and expanding on the important democratic reforms and advances in women’s rights that have been made since 2001.
+The United States supports the Afghan government efforts to promote peace, security, economic development, and improved relations with its regional partners.
+The United States uses bilateral incentive programs and the Self-Reliance Through Mutual Accountability Framework to hold the Afghan Government accountable, to encourage it to take actions to combat corruption and improve governance, and to provide better services for the people of Afghanistan, while maintaining and expanding on the important democratic reforms and advances in women’s rights that have been made since 2001.
 Secretary Kerry and President Ghani announced in March 2015 an up to $800 million “New Development Partnership” that will help to maintain and build on the development gains made over the last decade and promote Afghanistan’s self-reliance by incentivizing Afghan solutions to specific development challenges.

 Bilateral Economic Relations

 Afghanistan signed a Trade and Investment Framework Agreement with the United States in 2004.There is no Bilateral Taxation Treaty between the United States and Afghanistan.
 Efforts are underway to improve the business climate, including strengthening Afghanistan’s commercial regulatory and legal framework to attract foreign trade and investment, as well as to stimulate additional trade with the United States through trade capacity development.
 Afghanistan is also working towards membership in the World Trade Organization (WTO).

 Afghanistan's Membership in International Organizations